Continuity of the measure of the spectrum for quasiperiodic Schrodinger operators with rough potentials

 \section{Introduction}

 Consider quasiperiodic operators acting on $l^2(\zee)$ and given by:

 where $f(x)$ is a real-valued sampling function of period 1.
 Denote by $S(\omega,\theta)$ the spectrum of $\ham_{\omega,\theta}.$ For rational $\alpha=p/q$ the spectrum consists of at most $q$ intervals.
-Let $S(\omega)= \bigcup_{\theta\in\bbr} S\left(\omega,\theta\right).$ Note that for irrational $\omega$ the spectrum of $H$ (as a set) is independent of $\theta$ (see, e.g., \ci{cfks}), and therefore $S(\omega,\theta)=S(\omega).$ In this paper we study continuity of $S(\omega)$ and its measure upon rational approximation of $\omega$ , for rough sampling functions $f.$
+Let $S(\omega)= \bigcup_{\theta\in\bbr} S\left(\omega,\theta\right).$ Note that for irrational $\omega$ the spectrum of $H$ (as a set) is independent of $\theta$ (see, e.g., \ci{cfks}), and therefore $S(\omega,\theta)=S(\omega).$ In this paper we study continuity of $S(\omega)$ and its measure upon rational approximation of $\omega,$ for rough sampling functions $f.$

 The last decade has seen an explosion of general results for operators (\ref{schrodinger1}) with analytic $f,$ see e.g. \cite{BourgainGreen,J} and references therein, and by now even the global theory of such operators is well developed \cite{Aglobal1,Aglobal2}.
 There are very few complete results, however, beyond the analytic category.
-Indeed, not only the methods of the mentioned papers intrinsically require analyticity or at least Gevrey (e.g. the large deviation theorems), but it is essential for some results too.
+Indeed, not only the methods of the mentioned papers intrinsically require analyticity or at least Gevrey regularity (e.g. the large deviation theorems), but it is essential for some results too.
 For example, continuity of the Lyapunov exponent \ci{BJ02}, an important ingredient of many later developments, may not hold in the case of even $C^\infty$ regularity \cite{WY2012} (see also \ci{JM1}).
 The surprising counterexample in \cite{WY2012} has made it natural to conjecture that (near) analyticity is essential for many other general properties of quasiperiodic potentials: positive Lyapunov exponents at high couplings, localization in the regime of positive Lyapunov exponents, finiteness of transitions between supercritical and subcritical regimes, almost reducibility conjecture, etc. This paper presents a result in the opposite direction.
-We show that, under certain conditions, for the question of continuity in $\omega$ (previously established under the analyticity condition) not only analyticity is not essential, but such continuity always holds even at surprisingly weak regularity.
+We show that, under certain conditions, for the fundamental question of continuity in $\omega$ (previously established under the analyticity condition) not only analyticity is not essential, but such continuity always holds even at surprisingly weak regularity.